henk-badenhorst/vue-hotjar/README.md

 npm install vue-hotjar
 ```

-Start using it your Vue application
+Start using it in your Vue application.

 ```js
 import Vue from 'vue'